RathodAnilT/PHP-Tutorial/README.md

 - A common example of using the resource data type is a database call.
 - We will not talk about the resource type here, since it is an advanced topic.
 ## PHP Strings
+- A string is a sequence of characters, like "Hello world!".